 Parent support in helping us deal with the problem is imperative.
-In addition to personally speaking to parents, we use the Procare parent appint to keep communication going between home and school.
+In addition to personally speaking to parents, we use kid reports to keep communication going between home and school.

 In addition, we occasionally host parent trainings on the techniques we use in the classrooms.

 Sometimes, we have children for whom these in-class and home supports are not enough.
 We consult with local mental health specialists as well as Early Childhood Council classroom coaches for ways in which we might be able to change our techniques to help a child.
-We will often also request parents meet with these providers to come up with additional home-supports.
-At a point where our classrooms are not the best fit for a child, we will help families is locating a better care option.
+We will often also request parents to meet with these providers to come up with additional home-supports.
+At a point where our classrooms are not the best fit for a child, we will help families by locating a better care option.
 Some of these may include: A small home-provider setting, Respite Care or a nanny situation.

 Children who are victims or perpetrators of angry, violent acts or sexualized behavior will be tracked separately from daily notes or logbooks.
 Special Behavior Reports will be filled out and a copy will be provided to parents as well as be logged in a child's file.
-The Behavior Report has specific talking points for parents to use at home with their children around these types of behaviors.
-Our staff is highly trained in these areas and additional resources will be provided quickly when these are the issues being faced.
+Additional resources will be provided quickly when these are the issues being faced.